Daveralphy/Recursive-Insta-Scraper/README.md

 ## How It Works

-- The bot starts by taking a list of seed Instagram usernames.
+- The bot starts by taking initial Instagram usernames from config.yaml.
+These "seed" accounts act as starting points for a broader search.
-- It scrapes their followers and following lists, respecting the configured limit.
-- For each scraped username, it performs a light scrape of their bio and name.
-- Using AI filtering or keyword matching (Spanish and Portuguese keywords), it filters out irrelevant profiles.
-- For approved profiles, it performs a full scrape to extract detailed info, including WhatsApp numbers and group links using regex.
+- For each seed username, the bot scrapes their followers and following lists.
+This expansion respects configurable limits or can run in an unlimited mode, as defined in config.yaml.
+Discovered usernames are managed in a queue, with automatic deduplication.
+- New usernames undergo a "light scrape" to quickly extract their public bio, full name, and external link.
+Using keyword matching (from config.yaml with Spanish/Portuguese focus) and optional AI filtering, irrelevant profiles are quickly filtered.
+This saves time and helps avoid detection.
+- Only profiles that pass the relevance filter receive a full, detailed scrape.
+The bot extracts comprehensive information including username, full name, cleaned bio, external link, follower count, and profile URL.
+Regex patterns extract WhatsApp numbers and group links.
+It also attempts region detection from WhatsApp numbers.
-- Profiles are classified into business types based on bio content.
+- Each fully scraped and approved profile is classified into business types.
+Rule-based logic (and optional AI) categorizes profiles as "Retailer," "Reseller," "Distributor," "Repair Shop," or "Phone & Accessories," based on bio content and keywords.
-- Results are exported cleanly and deduplicated into the chosen output format.
+- Processed and classified data is immediately exported.
+This "live export" writes data to chosen formats as soon as a profile is ready, without waiting for the entire process.
+The system prevents duplicates, ensuring clean output.
+Results export to CSV (default), Excel, Google Sheets, or Airtable; the latter two require specific credential setup.

 ---

 ## Configuration

-All configurable options are found in `config/config.yaml`.
+All configurable options are found in `config.yaml`.
 These include:

-- Scrape limit (e.g., 500 or unlimited)
+- Scrape Limits: Control how many followers/following are scraped (e.g., a set number like 500 or unlimited).
-- Delay between requests (1–3 seconds recommended)
-- Recursion toggle to feed found usernames back into scraping
-- Proxy settings for rotation
+- Delay Settings: Adjust the random pause between actions (delay_min and delay_max), with 1-3 seconds generally recommended to avoid detection.
+- Recursion Depth: Determine how many levels deep the bot will scrape followers of followers.
+- Browser Visibility: Choose to run the browser visibly (visible_browser: true) for debugging or in headless (invisible) mode (visible_browser: false).
+- Keywords: A list of terms used for filtering and classifying relevant phone-related profiles.
+- Seed Usernames: The initial Instagram profiles from which the scraping process begins.
+- User Agents: A list of browser identities the scraper randomly uses for each session to help avoid detection.
+- Export Formats: Enable or disable output formats like CSV, Excel, Airtable, and Google Sheets.
+- File Naming: Set custom filenames for CSV and Excel exports.
+- Airtable/Google Sheets Details: Configure specific table names or credentials for these respective export options.

 ---